yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-8.md

 "You could easily check back a hand like Aces or Kings here, see the turn card and then decide how much money you're putting in.
 You could also bet once and then see the turn card."

-"But just be very aware that when the board is 10, 9, 8 and there are so many two pairs and straights and flushes possible that a hand like an overpair is much weaker than you're used to.
-It being much weaker than on something like Ace Seven Deuce."
+"But just be very aware that when the board is 10, 9, 8 and there are so many two pairs and straights and flushes possible that a hand like an overpair is much weaker than you're used to it being ,much weaker than on something like Ace Seven Deuce."

 ### Playing Draws

 "The next hand class I guess would be draws.
-I'd say with an eight outer or better draw you can bluff twice as a default.
+I'd say with an eight outs or better draw you can bluff twice as a default.
 That's not theory.
 Theory is very deceptive.
 And as we're gonna get more advanced, I'll teach you guys how to do that."

 "But as a starting point to develop an aggressive strategy, I think the idea is that when you have a good bluffing candidate, you bet and the scenarios are either you pick up the pot or your opponent calls and you improve or your opponent calls and you don't improve.
 And at least two of three of those are good and usually that makes for enough to make it a good bet."